 Epilepsy will not control me.
 Adventure in any form continues to be a huge part of my daily life.
 I have been surfing many, many times since that day"

 That’s why I have a Matrix-looking headdress on right now, waiting for my enemy to show itself.
 I am a warrior against epilepsy and all the negative effects it has on my family, friends, and beautiful world.

 Bring it on.

-Cameron Schwartzkopf began having seizures when he was 27 but he only recently (after 7 years) found out they are tonic-clonic seizures.
+Cameron began having seizures when he was 27 but he only recently (after 7 years) found out they are tonic-clonic seizures.
 He also experiences partial awareness seizures.
-After a cluster of 3 seizures in one day landed Cameron in the hospital, he was referred to the Swiss Epilepsy Clinic for a week long EEG, but they have so far been unable to find an apparent cause.
+After a cluster of seizures landed Cameron in the hospital, he was referred to the Swiss Epilepsy Clinic for a week long EEG, but they have so far been unable to find an apparent cause.
 He has also become very health conscious throughout this journey in an effort to be able to continue to live the life he believes he was meant to live: a life abundant!

 #surfingwithepilepsy #whatsportscanyoudowithepilepsy #seizures #epilepsy #adventurelife #healthyliving #sport #isitsafetosurfwithepilepsy #surfer #dangersofsurfingwithepilepsy #canyousurfwithepilepsy #adventuresports #intractableepilepsy #epilepsyawareness #whatcantyoudowithepilepsy #adventure